LaurenzV/krilla/src/validation/PDF_A1.md

 # 6.4 Transparency

-- krilla does currently not forbid SMasks. 🔴
+- krilla forbids soft masks in this export mode. 🟢
-- krilla does currently not check for the S key. 🔴
+- krilla forbids the S key in this export mode. 🟢
-- krilla does currently not forbid CA/ca/BM. 🔴
+- krilla forbids non-default CA/ca/BM in this export mode. 🟢

 ## 6.5 Annotations